amack56/Project_2/.ipynb_checkpoints/README-checkpoint.md

 - Optional, apply a dimensionality reduction technique to reduce the input features, or perform feature engineering to generate new features to train the model
 - Created two machine learning models.
 - Fit the models to the training data.
-- Evaluated the trained model(s) using testing data.
+- Evaluated the trained models using testing data.
 Include any calculations, metrics, or visualizations needed to evaluate the performance
-- Showed the trained model(s) using testing data.
+- Showed the trained models using testing data.
 Include any calculations, metrics, or visualizations needed to evaluate the performance
 - Saved PNG images of your visualizations to distribute to the class and instructional team for inclusion in our presentation and our repo's README.md
 - Used one new machine learning library, machine learning model, or evaluation metric that hasn't been covered in class
-- Created a README.md in your repo with a write-up summarizing your project.
-B
+- Created a README.md in your repo with a write-up summarizing your project

 ### Resources:
 - [CME DataMine](https://www.cmegroup.com/market-data/datamine-historical-data.html#)